 - Representing a medical industry publisher before the United States Supreme Court in PDR Network, LLC v.
 Carlton & Harris Chiropractic, Inc., a Telephone Consumer Protection Act case involving significant questions of administrative law.
 The Supreme Court ruled 9-0 in favor of Sidley’s client, vacated the 4th Circuit’s challenged ruling, and remanded the case to the 4th Circuit for further proceedings.
 On remand, the 4th Circuit adopted Sidley’s principal administrative law argument and declined to reinstate its prior decision.

-- Representing a leading pharmaceutical company in a contract and Lanham Act dispute currently pending in the District of New Jersey.
+- Representing a leading pharmaceutical company in a breach of contract and Lanham Act dispute currently pending in the District of New Jersey.

 - Representing a leading consumer goods manufacturer in a case brought by the company to challenge the constitutional validity of a municipal ordinance that purports to control the manufacturer’s out-of-state manufacturing and labeling practices.
 The District Court for the District of Columbia entered a preliminary injunction enjoining enforcement of the ordinance on First Amendment grounds.